When I sign in to my IDrive account for the first time on a machine, I notice that some data has already been scheduled for backup. Why?

 Select the check box to restore/move the desired files.

 Click to move the files to the original location in your IDrive account.
-Or click to restore your files to the desired location in your local computer.
+Or click 'Restore Now' to restore your files to the desired location in your local computer.

 I have backed up certain folders (containing multimedia, etc.) which are not going to change.
 Can I remove them from my Backup set, presuming that the backed up data wouldn't be affected?

 After you have backed up files that you will not update, you